gfdsn/gfdsn/README.md

   ↬ 🌐 A.I. passionate

 <p align="left">
 Hey, name's Gui, short for Guilherme.
-I'm a software developer with passion for web development and artificial intelingence. <br /> <br />
+I'm a software developer with passion for web development and artificial intelligence <br /> <br />
   I love sharing and acquire knowledge at all fields that involve a line of code in order to improve and become better every day.
 I can build build wep APIs with Laravel and SpringBoot efficiently and as quickly as possible.
 I can also build fluent and well structured UI/UX interfaces with React.
 </p>